 The FCRTA contracted with FRESNO EOC/CTSA to provide lift-equipped, intra-city public transit services.
-Intra-city service hours increased one hour to match activities and programs at the Senior Center (7:00 a.m. to 5:30 p.m.).
+Intra-city service hours increased one hour to match activities and programs at the Senior Center.
 A second vehicle is planned for the inter-city trips between Firebaugh and Mendota in 2011.